Golf Tutorials

 Drill 1: The Butt-Against-the-Wall Drill

-This is a an ageless golf drill.
-It is my preferred and one of the finest exercises drills for developing muscle memory because its'a sure way to feel your wayinto proper form and gives you instant feedback. and see instant improvement
+This is an ageless golf drill.
+It is one of the finest exercises for developing muscle memory because it provides a sure way to feel your way into proper form and gives you instant feedback and improvement.

 1. Set up without a club, a couple of inches from a wall so your rear end is touching it lightly.